Ineos: Purchase of Forties pipeline system

-Covid outbreak
+COVID-19 pandemic

-In April 2020, during the Coronavirus outbreak, hand sanitiser was in short supply due to high demand.
+In April 2020, during the COVID-19 pandemic, hand sanitiser was in short supply due to high demand.
 Ineos set up new plants to produce it using key ingredients the company had used to manufacture polymers, and provided it free to hospitals.
+Ineos has the capacity to produce a million bottles of hand sanitiser a month.

-In June 2020, Ineos signed an intent to acquire the petrochemicals unit of BP for $5 billion.
+In June 2020, Ineos signed a letter of intent to acquire the petrochemicals unit of BP for $5 billion.
 The business is focused on aromatics and acetyls.
-It has interests in 14 plants in Asia, Europe and the U.S., and achieved production of 9.7 million metric tons 2019.
-The deal is expected to close prior to the end of 2020.
+It has interests in 14 plants in Asia, Europe and the U.S., and produced 9.7 million metric tons in 2019.
+The deal was expected to close prior to the end of 2020.

-In September 2020, Ineos inked a 10-year deal to acquire offshore wind power from Engie's Northern wind farm.
+In September 2020, Ineos signed a 10-year deal to acquire offshore wind power from Engie’s Northern wind farm.
 Terms of the deal were not disclosed.

 In January 2021, it was announced that Ineos was to donate £100 million to Oxford University for a new research institute for tackling antibiotic resistance.

+More acquisitions

+On 22 September 2023 Ineos Enterprises acquired the Norwegian business of Eramet Titanium & Iron for $245 million.
+The firm is an "ilmenite transformation plant capable of producing titanium dioxide slag and high-purity pig iron."

+On 9 December 2023 INEOS announced the acquisition of the LyondellBassells ethylene oxide business.

 Markets

 Ineos provides products for many markets including: Fuels and Lubricants (23.3%), Packaging and Food (18.5%) and Construction (16.1%).
 Other markets include Automotive & Transport, White Goods & Durables, Pharmaceutical & Agrochemical and Textiles.
 The majority of Ineos's geographic earnings are distributed across Germany (16.8%), USA (16.1%), UK (12.3%), France (11.6%) and Benelux (10.8%).

 Ineos is involved in renewable energy and is one of the world's leading pioneers in the development of generating sustainable energy from waste material.

 Ineos reportedly runs operations with minimal head office management, feeling that "work teams" are better suited for handling of the workflow day to day, without middle-management.

 In November 2014, Ineos announced plans to invest up to £640m in shale gas exploration in the UK.
 The company planned to use the gas as a raw material for its chemicals plants, including Grangemouth near Falkirk.
-Ineos CEO, Jim Ratcliffe, has criticized restrictions on fracking in the UK.
+Ineos CEO Jim Ratcliffe has criticized restrictions on fracking in the UK.

 Ineos announced in July 2021 it was investing £25m in HydrogenOne Capital Growth, a fund that was aiming to raise £250m and float on the London Stock Exchange.
 HydrogenOne would invest in 'green hydrogen', made from renewable energy, and 'blue hydrogen' that is extracted from fossil fuel gas.